 Chock full of family photographs, the Kibbey family lived comfortably in Sonora, Mexico until the Mexican Revolution sent them to Sasabe for their safety in the United States.
 There are many stories like this salted in between recipes.

 The design of the book is a fun collage of photographs, backgrounds, family recipes, and history.
 It roughly follows a timeline, which I referred to several times.

 Eugene England (Gene) who also had an interesting life and who is Jean’s dad, purchased the Rock Corral Ranch, aptly named,in Tumácacori in 1931, married Juliet Kibbey in 1942, and the Santa Cruz Chili Company was founded in 1943.
 They started a chili farm in Amado, made pure Chili Powder and Paste from repurposed military equipment, and sold it in local groceries.
 They still do today.
 In 1961 the store on the frontage road south of the National Park as opened.
 Sometime later, it became the Santa Cruz Chili & Spice Co. when they added other spices to the shop.

 These days, of course, there is a website for the Santa Cruz Chili & Spice Co. where you can purchase spices for some of the delicious recipes inside this book.
 Most of them include some combination of their Green Salsa, Chili Powder, and Chili Paste.
-This summer (2020) they are open from 10 am - 3 pm.
-Bring your face covering, if you go, or order your book and spices online.
-Shipping rates reflect the employees' time in packaging the goods as well as the postage and the impact of the pandemic.
+They are open from 8 am – 5 pm weekdays and 10 to 5 Saturday.
+Shipping rates reflect the employees’ time in packaging the goods as well as the postage and the impact of the pandemic.
 You can also get a book from the website.
 Support the Santa Cruz Chili & Spice Co.
 It is a Southern Arizona treasure.